 Our law firm has the fear and respect of many defense firms and insurance adjusters.
 We fight them all and win.
 They know that they have a stark choice when facing our firm.
 They can either pay up or we go to trial.

 Insurance companies know who we are and they know that we have the financial resources to take them on.
-Our big firm results and small firm service means that we are not your average, run of the mill personal injury law firm.
+Our big firm results and small firm service means that we are not your average, run of the mill car accident law firm.
 Files do not just sit in our corner.
 They get worked up by our highly professional staff.
 They also know about our successful trial history against them.

-WE CAN HELP YOU RECOVER IN YOUR MOTOR VEHICLE CLAIM
+OUR ACCIDENT LAWYERS CAN HELP YOU RECOVER IN YOUR MOTOR VEHICLE CLAIM

 Hiring the right Waldorf car accident attorney is absolutely critical for making a successful recovery in your case, whether you have to try it or whether your case settles.
 Our firm has a remarkable history of settling and trying to verdict motor vehicle accident cases.
 Attorney Thomas E. Pyles has handled over 200 jury trials and has thousands of district court trials which he has successfully litigated.
 Mr. Pyles has secured some of the largest verdicts against State Farm in State Farm’s Maryland history.
 Many of our clients come from client referrals or are prior clients.
 Additionally, we receive referrals from other attorneys who transfer their cases to Mr. Pyles so that he may litigate them.
 That, in and of itself, speaks volumes of the trial experience and skills that Mr. Pyles has.